kudulab/docker-golang-dojo/README.md

 DOJO_DOCKER_IMAGE="kudulab/golang-dojo:2.0.0"
 ```

+  Try to use one of the latest versions of the image as listed under [releases](https://github.com/kudulab/docker-golang-dojo/tags).

-  For experimentation purposes, you may want to create this file in our test project directory: `test/integration/test_dojo_work/executable-no-dependencies`
+  For experimentation purposes, you may want to create the Dojofile in the test project directory: `test/integration/test_dojo_work/executable-no-dependencies`.
+This provides you some initial golang files to experiment with.

 3. Run `dojo` while being in the same directory as the Dojofile.
 It will:
   * docker pull a Docker image